strapi/documentation/docs/user-docs/latest/content-types-builder/configuring-fields-content-type.md

 ## <img width="28" src="../assets/content-types-builder/icon_dynamiczone.png"> Dynamic zones

 Dynamic zones are a combination of components that can be added to content-types.
-They allow a flexible content structure as once in the Content Manager, administrator have the choice of composing and rearranging the components of the dynamic zone how they want.
+They allow a flexible content structure as once in the Content Manager, administrators have the choice of composing and rearranging the components of the dynamic zone how they want.

 :::: tabs